-1. Antioxidants, fatty acids in pumpkin seeds promote dog’s urinary health.
+1. Antioxidants, fatty acids in pumpkin seeds promote a dog's urinary health.

 2. Pumpkin seeds provide a natural way of fighting canine parasites.

-3. Pumpkin seeds have anti-inflammatory benefits for the dogs.
+3. Pumpkin seeds have anti-inflammatory benefits for dogs.

 4. Pumpkin seeds may benefit dogs with benign prostatic hyperplasia.

-5. Pumpkin seeds have lipids which provide “good” fats to the dog’s body.
+5. Pumpkin seeds have lipids that provide “good” fats to the dog's body.

-6. Vitamins E and K may improve dog’s cardiovascular health.
+6. Vitamins E and K may improve a dog's cardiovascular health.

 Aside from causing blood clot formation after tissue damage, Vitamin K also prevents bleeding through blood cell aggregation.